Penca53/space_traders_cpp/README.md

 The main object you'll be using is the `Session`.
 It holds all of the API endpoints and data needed to make requests.
 You can create an anonymous `Session` without providing an authentication token which will only allow requests that don't need authentication.
-You can create an authenticated `Session` by providing a valid token which will allow the full API access.
+You can create an authenticated `Session` by providing a valid token which will allow full API access.

 All the exposed SDK methods require a `Request` parameter named after the endpoint and return a `Result<Response, Error>`, which can either be `Ok`, or `Err`.
 An example signature is `Result<GetShipResponse, RequestError> GetShip(GetShipRequest);`